 Following its closure in 1993, the once well-regarded school was sold by the Education Department to developers for about $900,000.
 Since then the site has been on-sold four times, most recently for well in excess of $10m.
-And every time it’s on-sold the new owners expand the scope of their proposed development to justify the initial outlay.
 Over the years the heavily vandalised buildings were eventually demolished, leaving a wasteland with only one winner: the whipper-snipper guy.

 Here is an opportunity to really learn from the past.
 Let’s tick them off:

 - Resist the temptation to sell such sites at bargain basement prices.
 Governments will never be able to afford to buy them back years later once demographic change brings the children back.
 And they will return: it’s in our DNA.